WW-Meng/FMWF/README.md

 ### Few-shot Fine-tuning and Testing
 For the Few-shot Fine-tuning and Testing section, we use the 5tab scenario as an example.
 The `tor-5tab-Accuracy.py` file in the `FMWF-src` folder is used to test the real-world collected 5tab traffic.
 This code includes both the Few-shot Fine-tuning for Real-world Adaptation and Testing on Dynamic Traffic stages for the 5tab scenario.
 You can reproduce our experiments using the fine-tuning and testing datasets from the tor dataset.
 Please note that the paths in the code may not match your environment, so be sure to replace them accordingly.

+The `openworld.py` in the `FMWF-src` folder is the code used in the open-world scenario, which corresponds to the open-world experimental part of the paper.